northeastern-rc/rc-public-documentation/docs/source/containers/singularity.md

 We’ll use a compute node with the InfiniBand network to pull the image.
 The process of pulling an image and converting it to singularity format (.sif) will take longer for large images.

-More about the spades metagenome assembler image can be found here: https://hub.docker.com/r/staphb/spades
+More about the spades metagenome assembler image can be found [here](https://hub.docker.com/r/staphb/spades).

 ```bash